Touch and Go (The Cars song): Music video

-Reception
+Critical reception

 "Touch and Go" has generally received positive reception from music critics.
 Billboard said that "After the jerky introduction a fluent slight '50-ish melody takes over", that it has "a strangely appealing change in rhythm midway through the song" and also praised the bass playing.
 Record World called it an "oddly affecting rocker [with] arty vocals delivering an effective hook between sharp rhythm shifts."
 Los Angeles Times critic Steve Pond described it as the album's "centerpiece", calling it a "mesmerizing, completely effective electronic shuffle."
 Daily Record critic Jim Bohen said that "the verses are delivered in an odd herky-jerky meter, and only on the chorus do things begin to flow."
 Muncie Star reviewer Kim Terverbaugh said that it combines "the best qualities from the past three decades of rock."
 Saginaw News critic Nancy Kuharevicz felt that the song is "a laugh at the whole urban cowboy syndrome."

 AllMusic critic Greg Prato said the song was a standout on Panorama "which merges off-time keyboard flourishes with some great textural guitar work by Elliot Easton."
 Donald Guarisco, also of AllMusic, described the track as "a surprisingly straightforward ballad that became a minor hit for the group", also stating, "the melody is appropriately moody, consisting of attractive verses that hypnotically ebb and flow, a constantly ascending pre-chorus bridge that builds tension and a gorgeous call-and-response chorus that releases that tension", concluding that the song was "a sleek tune perfect for the car radio."
 Music critic Robert Christgau said that the song was one of the peaks of Panorama.
 Classic Rock History critic Brian Kachejian rated it as the Cars' 8th greatest song, stating that "The verse was defined by a robotic groove that would segue into a sweet summer-like swinging groove.
 It sounded like two separate songs, which is probably why we liked it."